 “Ms. Galanis?”

-“To suggest that we hire career criminals to work at our gallery is preposterous,” Magda replied.
-“Agent Mason, we moved $35 million in fine art and photographs through our gallery last year.
+“To suggest that we hire career criminals to work at our gallery is preposterous.
+Agent Mason, we moved $35 million in fine art and photographs through our gallery last year.
 We take a 40% commission.
-After taxes, we plow that $14 million profit right back into the Chicago economy, into local businesses founded by Lendina’s husband and various charities we support.
-It would be totally daft to hire criminals with that kind of money at stake.”
+After taxes, we plow that $14 million profit right back into the Chicago economy, into local businesses founded by Lendina’s husband, and various charities we support.
+Hiring criminals with that kind of money at stake would be totally daft.”

 “Mason, what’s your interest in these two men?”
 Tony Sipelli said.